anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - reorganize persistence to better support long contexts
 - typing notifications for discord
 - support for deletion and editing of Discord messages
+- resource facets
+- content markup language to reference facets
+- how to communicate to the agent custom llm provider settings
+- llm provider and hud needs to support custom settings
+- llm provider prompt caching support